stryker-mutator/stryker-api/README.md

 # Extension use cases
 You can extend Stryker in a number of ways.

+1. Create your own `Mutator`
-1. Create a custom `Reporter`
+2. Create a custom `Reporter`
-2. Create a `TestSelector` for a test framework
+3. Create a `TestSelector` for a test framework
-3. Create a `TestRunner` to bridge the gap between your test runner and Stryker
+4. Create a `TestRunner` to bridge the gap between your test runner and Stryker
-4. Create a custom way of configuring Stryker by creating a `ConfigWriter`
+5. Create a custom way of configuring Stryker by creating a `ConfigWriter`

 All extension points work in the same basic way.

 1. Create a `constructor function` (or `class`)
 2. Register the `constructor function` to the correct `Factory`.

 More info comming soon.
+In the mean time, take a look at the [Stryker homepage](http://stryker-mutator.github.io).